-- "MergerSub" are to Pure Acquisition Merger Sub, Inc., a Delaware corporation formed as a wholly owned subsidiary of HighPeak Energy for the purpose of effecting the business combination; - "Nasdaq" are to the Nasdaq Global Market; - "Predecessors" are, for the period from October 1, 2019 through Closing, to HPK LP, and for the period from January 1, 2019 to September 30, 2019 and years ended December 31, 2018 and 2017 to HighPeak I; - "Preferred Return" means the additional consideration in the form of additional shares of common stock (or such other specified consideration as is specified with respect to certain events) for Qualifying CVR Holders if necessary to satisfy a 10% preferred simple annual rate of return (based on a \$10.00 per share price at the closing of the business combination), subject to a floor downside per-share price of \$4.00 - "Principal Stockholder Group" are to Sponsor, the HighPeak Funds, HighPeak Energy III, LP and Jack Hightower; - "Pure" are to Pure Acquisition Corp., a Delaware corporation; - "Qualifying CVR Holders" are to CVR Holders as of the CVR Maturity Date and that provide certain information required under the Contingent Value Rights Agreement; - "Revolving Credit Facility" are to the Company's senior secured reserve-based lending facility, as amended from time to time, which matures June 17, 2024; - "Rights Agent" are to Continental Stock Transfer & Trust Company; - "SEC" are to the U.S. Securities and Exchange Commission; - "Securities Act" are to the Securities Act of 1933, as amended, and the rules and regulations promulgated thereunder; - "Sponsor" are to HighPeak Pure Acquisition, LLC, a Delaware limited liability company, and subsidiary of HPEP I; - "Transfer Agent" are to Continental Stock Transfer & Trust Company; - "Warrant Agent" are to Continental Stock Transfer & Trust Company; - "Warrant Agreement Amendment" are to the Amendment and Assignment to Warrant Agreement, dated as of August 21, 2020, by and among Pure, HighPeak Energy and Continental as warrant agent, which governs the terms of the warrants of HighPeak Energy; and - "warrants" are to the warrants to purchase one share of HighPeak Energy common stock at a price of \$11.50 per share.
+- "MergerSub" are to Pure Acquisition Merger Sub, Inc., a Delaware corporation formed as a wholly owned subsidiary of HighPeak Energy for the purpose of effecting the business combination; - "Nasdaq" are to the Nasdaq Global Market; - "Predecessors" are, for the period from October 1, 2019 through Closing, to HPK LP, and for the period from January 1, 2019 to September 30, 2019 and years ended December 31, 2018 and 2017 to HighPeak I; - "Preferred Return" means the additional consideration in the form of additional shares of common stock (or such other specified consideration as is specified with respect to certain events) for Qualifying CVR Holders if necessary to satisfy a 10% preferred simple annual rate of return (based on a \$10.00 per share price at the closing of the business combination), subject to a floor downside per-share price of \$4.00 - "Principal Stockholder Group" are to Sponsor, the HighPeak Funds, HighPeak Energy III, LP and Jack Hightower; - "Pure" are to Pure Acquisition Corp., a Delaware corporation; - "Qualifying CVR Holders" are to CVR Holders as of the CVR Maturity Date and that provide certain information required under the Contingent Value Rights Agreement; - "Revolving Credit Facility" are to the Company's senior secured reserve-based lending facility, as amended from time to time, which matures June 17, 2024; - "Rights Agent" are to Continental Stock Transfer & Trust Company; - "SEC" are to the U.S. Securities and Exchange Commission; - "Second Amendment" are to the Second Amendment to Credit Agreement, dated as of October 1, 2021, among HighPeak Energy, Inc., as Borrower, Fifth Third Bank, National Association, as administrative agent, the Guarantors and the Lenders party thereto; - "Securities Act" are to the Securities Act of 1933, as amended, and the rules and regulations promulgated thereunder; - "Sponsor" are to HighPeak Pure Acquisition, LLC, a Delaware limited liability company, and subsidiary of HPEP I; - "Transfer Agent" are to Continental Stock Transfer & Trust Company; - "Warrant Agent" are to Continental Stock Transfer & Trust Company; - "Warrant Agreement Amendment" are to the Amendment and Assignment to Warrant Agreement, dated as of August 21, 2020, by and among Pure, HighPeak Energy and Continental as warrant agent, which governs the terms of the warrants of HighPeak Energy; and - "warrants" are to the warrants to purchase one share of HighPeak Energy common stock at a price of \$11.50 per share.